jacksmedia/pacrimint/content/home/intro.md

 Salutations, you've reached Jacks Consulting.
-We specialize in static websites and serverless apps that scale seamlessly and save you money.
+We specialize in hybrid websites that work like mobile apps: PWAs.